lmullen/jsr/_source/issues/vol13/seales.markdown

 Sanford that sprung up in manufacturing towns along railroad lines crisscrossing the southern landscape.

-This article addresses five interrelated themes concerning the promotion and construction of indoor baptisteries in the American South: the juxtaposition of primitive baptism and the modern world, the relationship between church authority and racial segregation, the
+The article addresses five interrelated themes concerning the promotion and construction of indoor baptisteries in the American South: the juxtaposition of primitive baptism and the modern world, the relationship between church authority and racial segregation, the